San Francisco and Oakland Helicopter Airlines: History

 San Francisco and Oakland Helicopter Airlines was one of the first helicopter airlines to operate without a federal subsidy and it was also the first to operate with only turbine engine helicopters.
 Since helicopter landing sites were scarce at that time, the port of Oakland's board committee supported the service.
 Passenger flights started with two leased 10-passenger Sikorsky S-62 turbine helicopters.
 In late summer of 1961, the SFO Helicopter Airlines system timetable stated that 68 flights a day were operated, with the airline claiming that its helicopters made less noise than neighborhood trucks.
 In 1962, the U.S. Post Office Department granted San Francisco and Oakland Helicopter Airlines airmail contract number AM-103, allowing it to transport U.S. Mail until 1976.
 Also in 1962, SFO Helicopter was operating sight seeing aerial tours on weekends and holidays during the summer months from Fisherman's Wharf, San Francisco with a fare of $4.50 for adults and $3.50 for children.
 In 1965, the airline tried operating a 15-seat Bell SK-5 hovercraft between San Francisco International Airport (SFO), Oakland International Airport (OAK), and San Francisco.
-In 1969, it carried 320,000 passengers on more than 100 flights a day.
+In 1969, it carried 320,000 passengers on more than 100 helicopter flights a day.
 According to the April 27, 1969 SFO Helicopter Airlines timetable, each arriving and departing flight at SFO served not one but two gates: American Airlines gate 45 and TWA gate 53 with staggered arrival and departure times for each flight at each gate being reflected in the timetable.
 In May 1968, after continuous growth, the company's schedule reached 14 weekday departures from the San Francisco Ferry Building, 11 from Marin, 13 from Berkeley, three from a parking garage in Oakland (known as AlcoPark), and 9 from Lafayette.
 For interline passengers connecting at SFO and then heading east beyond Colorado, the ticket to SFO cost $4.75 from Marin or Lafayette and only $4.50 from Berkeley.